KxSystems/docs/docs/kb/lp.md

 ## Performance

 The version of `bridge` used above shows the Linear Algebra most clearly.
-It can be further optimised for performance, as shown here for the first case (minimum-path problem).
+It can be further optimized for performance, as shown here for the first case (minimum-path problem).

 Although all operations are atomic, flipping the argument seems to improve cache efficiency.